New Zealand at the 2006 Winter Olympics

 New Zealand competed at the 2006 Winter Olympics in Turin, Italy.

-The nation sent its largest team ever to the games with 18 athletes, 7 more than in Salt Lake City in 2002.
-New Zealand has only won a single Winter Olympics medal, a silver medal in Albertville.
+The team consisted of 18 athletes (13 men and 5 women), 7 more than in Salt Lake City in 2002, and was the largest team ever sent by New Zealand until 2018, when it also won its second ever Winter Olympics medal, following a silver medal in Albertville.

 Alpine skiing

 New Zealand's top finisher in alpine skiing, Mickey Ross, survived a fall in the first run of the men's slalom to record a 31st-place finish.